organix/kernel_abe64/ABE.md

  * **0** &#8212; Even-phase allocation
  * **1** &#8212; Odd-phase allocation

-Unused cells available for allocation are maintain in the `FREE` and `PERM` lists.
-After initialization, the GC lists could look like this:
+After allocation of 2 collectable and 2 permanent cells (reachable from `root`), the GC lists could look like this:
 ````
 PREV_PHASE = 0
 MARK_PHASE = 1